NixOS/nix-constitutional-assembly/constitution.md

 ## Introduction

-This document describes the highest level of governance structure for projects under the NixOS Foundation.
+This document describes the highest level of governance structure for official Nix projects.

 ## Overview